 SIDDHARTA represented a new phase in the study of kaonic atoms at DA Φ NE.
-The previous DEAR experiment's precision was limited by a signal/background ratio of about 1/70 for the kaonic hydrogen measurement, due to a high machine background.
+The previous DEAR experiment's precision was limited by a signal/background ratio of about 1/70 for the kaonic hydrogen measurement, due to the high machine background.
 To significantly improve this ratio, an experimental breakthrough was necessary.
-An accurate study of the background sources at $DA\Phi NE$ was done.
+An accurate study of the background sources at DA Φ NE was done.
 The background includes two main sources: